What Is an Expat Mortgage?

 Types of Expat Mortgages UK

 You can get expat mortgages and expat remortgages for residential and buy-to-let properties.
-They’re available on repayment and interest-only bases, as well as with fixed, tracker and discount rates.
+They’re available on repayment and interest-only bases, and can feature fixed, tracker, or discounted rates.

 Mortgage on a Main Residence in the UK